GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_20_Data_Analyst_Agent.md

 ```
 <hr>

 ### 4.5.
-Grant the Agent Engine Default Service Agent permissions [as the IAM permissions] to the Data Analyst UMSA did not work
+Grant the Agent Engine Default Service Agent permissions [as the IAM permissionsto the Data Analyst UMSA did not work from the author's trials]

 The custom / user managed service account did not consistently work in terms of data access.
 So, lets grant the Agent Engine Default Service Agent permissions for data access.
 For product workloads, follow principle of least privilege.
+Run the below in the terminal.

 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`